 By having less inflammation in the body, the risk of illnesses such as arthritis, heart disease, cognitive decline, colds and cancer decreases.

-Be Aware of Too Many Fruits, Nuts, and Grains
+Be Aware of Eating Too Many Fruits, Nuts, and Grains

 Most fruits contain large amounts of fiber and other key nutrients such as antioxidants, but they can also contain a substantial amount of sugar.